fabacab/jekyll-skeleton/_data/README.md

 * [`opening_hours.yml`](#opening-hours) - Listing of your business's opening hours.
 * [`nav_menus.yml`](#navigation-menus) - Description of which pages to link to from the navigation menus.

+In addition to these files, this folder also contains the following subfolders:

+* [strings](strings/) - Localized translations for various human-language text in your Web site's templates.
+See [Internationalization and Localization](../README.md#internationalization-and-localization) for details.

 ## Contact Info

 It is easy to change the contact information displayed on your website simply by changing the content of this file.
 Each line in this file contains a part of your contact information.
 For example: